Bible Readings: Jeremiah 8:18-9:1, Psalm 79:1-9, 1 Timothy 2:1-7, Luke 16:1-13

 Listening song: Peacemaker

 by Maire Brennan on her album, Whisper to the Wild Water (pictured at right).
-This is particularly good if played as a background to a series of images portraying war, anger,
+This is particularly good if played as a background to a series of images portraying war, anger, fighting etc as an introduction to the Timothy reading.

 By CeCe Winnans on her album, Alabaster Box (pictured at left).
 This goes well with the Jeremiah reading, particularly Jeremiah 8:18.